 No city in the world has a greater number of gay (often clothing-optional) resorts than the Southern California desert community of Palm Springs, which is quite popular year-round but truly bustles from late autumn through spring.
 Most accommodations in Palm Springs are well-kept and quite nice, but it can still be hard choosing among so many options.
 Here's a list (in alphabetical order) of some of the top gay-exclusive and gay-friendly resorts in this beautiful desert oasis.

 The well-established if rather dated Pepper Tree Inn, which is right in the heart of downtown Palm Springs and close to gay nightlife and restaurants, underwent a complete rebuild to become the Alcazar (622 N. Palm Canyon Dr., 760-318-9850).
 It's a beautiful property now, its 34 rooms done with a sleek, minimalist chic - white walls and floors, wall-mounted flat-screen TVs, angular contemporary desks and furnishings.
 The mid-priced property has a wide range of room configurations, with compact and affordable courtyard rooms to spacious two-bedroom suites.
-A big plus here are the two outstanding restaurants up front: Birba serves sophisticated small plates and has a fine selection of cocktails and wine (and a beautiful patio).
+A big plus here are the two outstanding restaurants up front: Birba serves sophisticated small plates and entrees and has a fine selection of cocktails and wine (and a beautiful patio).
 And Cheeky's, where I've enjoyed some of my favorite Palm Springs meals, serves lunch and - quite famously - breakfast.
 Even if you don't stay at this gay-welcoming mini-resort, be sure to have breakfast at Cheeky's (don't miss the "bacon flight" sampler).

 Among the men's clothing-optional resorts in the Warm Sands area, All World's Resort (526 S. Warm Sands Dr., 760-323-7505) is a consistent favorite with guys - both singles and couples - looking for action, or simply wishing to socialize.
-This expansive, nicely landscaped property (it actually comprises four smaller, connected buildings) with a pair of Jacuzzis, four pools, private cabanas, a steam room, sauna, community shower, and a nicely maintained and well-utilized play area (with sling and glory-hole booths) gives the facility a steamy "gay sauna" vibe that's much appreciated by both overnight guests and those dropping by to play just for a few hours (both day passes, good from 10 til 5, and night passes, available on Fri.–Sun. from 5 pm until 5 am, are available).
+This expansive, nicely landscaped property (it actually comprises four smaller, connected buildings) with a pair of hot tubs, five pools, private cabanas, a steam room, sauna, community shower, and a nicely maintained and two well-utilized play areas (with sling and glory-hole booths) gives the facility a steamy "gay sauna" vibe that's much appreciated by both overnight guests and those dropping by to play just for a few hours (both day passes, good from 10 til 5, and night passes, available on Fri.–Sun. from 5 pm until 5 am, are available).
 The Sunday pool parties - with DJ and go-go guys - are a big hit.
 If meeting other guys and being in the center of the action is important to you, book one of the rooms around the central pool (in the 100s).
 Other units each encircle smaller pools and provide a more intimate experience.
 Room rates are moderate for the simplest rooms, but suites with in-room Jacuzzis and kitchen facilities are also available, and the friendly and welcoming staff has done a nice job in recent years sprucing things up and keeping both public areas and guest rooms super-clean.

 This bearish, relatively new compound on the north side of downtown, convenient to the hip shops and restaurants of the Uptown Design District and within walking distance of gay nightlife, occupies a nicely restored Mid-Century Modern compound with 11 attractive, uncluttered rooms set around a large sundeck, pool, and hot tub.
 As the name suggests, bears are certainly a target market, but gay men of all persuasions and styles are made to feel very welcome here.
 Rooms at the Bearfoot Inn (888 N. Indian Canyon Dr., 760-699-7641) have dark-tile floors, platform beds with top-notch linens, climate control as well as ceiling fans, small desks, and fun zebra-print chairs; the expansive suites have full kitchens and are popular for longer stays.
 Guests receive complimentary passes to WorkOUT Gym.

 Like All World's Inn Exile, CCBC in Cathedral City, and Vista Grande, Canyon Club Palm Springs (960 N. Palm Springs Dr., 760-778-8042) is a favorite of guys seeking a resort with a "gay bathhouse" vibe - it's an ideal fit if you're looking to make new friends (and, ideally, to sleep with them).
 This is a large resort with a central location on the north side of downtown, by the city's increasingly hip Uptown Design District.
-There are 32 rooms plus a good array of social areas, ranging from a 52-foot pool and a hot tub that as many as 16 happy guys can cram into to a steam room and dry sauna - the shaded lawn and cruise-y gardens are a nice feature, too.
+There are 32 rooms plus a good array of social areas, ranging from a 52-foot pool and a jacuzzi that as many as 20 happy guys can cram into to a steam room and dry sauna - the shaded lawn and cruise-y gardens are a nice feature, too.
 The location is perfect if you want to be within easy walking distance of local gay bars, restaurants, and shopping, and the management has given the place some much-needed upgrades in recent years (especially in terms of bedding and guest-room furniture), although the property could still use some TLC.
 It's a solid option with a high sexual energy, and the rates are fair, meaning that your odds of meeting younger guys who can't afford some of the fancier places in town are pretty good here.
 Day passes are available, and they sometimes offer discounts.